Skip to main content

 Form 4 (Business Studies / Economics / Accounting)

-Course description/aims: Topics covered in economics include the basic economic problem, introductory micro-economic analysis including market theory (demand and supply), consumer economics including financial literacy topics such as insurance, budgeting and consumer rights and obligations in the market place.
+Course description/aims: Topics covered in Economics include the basic economic problem, introductory micro-economic analysis including market theory (demand and supply), consumer economics including financial literacy topics such as insurance, budgeting and consumer rights and obligations in the marketplace.
 Students also complete a unit on Business Studies, covering some of the main issues such as marketing, business organisation, business success and failure.
-There is also a unit on Business Accounting and a business management simulation.
+There is also a unit on Business Accounting.

 Economics/Consumer Financial Literacy